Morning Fatigue: Causes and Remedies

 - First off, keep track of whether you feel morning fatigue for at least two weeks; if so, contact your doctor.
 This could be some sort of previously diagnosed disease: a cardiac problem, hypotension, arrhythmia…

 - Take care of yourself emotionally.
 If, when waking up, you don’t feel like facing the day and you’d like to stay in bed all day, ask yourself why.
 Face your problems, find emotional support in your family, friends.
 Get excited for each new day.
-Peace and happiness is the greatest energy in existence for fighting fatigue.
+Peace and happiness are the greatest source of energy for fighting fatigue.

 - Be careful with the diets you follow.
-Make sure you don’t lack any nutrients, that you’re eating a varied diet, and that you’re always well hydrated.
+Make sure you are getting the proper nutrients, eating a varied diet, and are always well hydrated.

 - Never forget breakfast.
-This is one of the most important moments of the day, which will provide you with enough energy to fight fatigue.
+This is one of the most important meals of the day and will provide you with enough energy to fight fatigue.
 Include fruit and fiber in your diet.
 Don’t drink cow’s milk, and substitute it with plant-based milk.
 Eat fiber, like oatmeal, apples with the peel, strawberries or blueberries, and nuts, which also provide energy and improve moods.